Goghat II: Education

 Sri Ramkrishna Sarada Vidyamahapith, a general degree college, was established at Kamarpukur in 1959.

 Aghorekamini Prakashchandra Mahavidyalaya, a general degree college, was established at Bengai in 1959.

 In Goghat II CD Block, amongst the 110 inhabited villages, 10 villages had no school, 44 villages had more than 1 primary school, 63 villages had at least 1 primary school, 37 villages had at least 1 primary and 1 middle school and 25 villages had at least 1 middle and 1 secondary school.

 Culture

 Sri Ramakrishna was born on 17 February 1836, in the village of Kamarpukur, in this CD block.

 The Goghat II CD block has several heritage temples.

 Healthcare

 In 2014, Goghat II CD Block had 1 block primary health centre, 3 primary health centre and 2 private nursing homes with total 55 beds and 9 doctors (excluding private bodies).
 It had 27 family welfare subcentres.
 4,508 patients were treated indoor and 272,732 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

-Goghat II CD Block has Kamarpukur Rural Hospital (with 60 beds) at Kamarpukur, Jitarpur Primary Health Centre at PO Bhuskunda (with 2 beds), Taraghat PHC (with10 beds) and Badanganj PHC (with 2 beds).
+Goghat II CD Block has Kamarpukur Rural Hospital (with 60 beds) at Kamarpukur, Jitarpur Primary Health Centre at PO Bhuskunda (with 2 beds), Taraghat PHC (with 10 beds) and Badanganj PHC (with 2 beds).